 A referral can be made to another qualified psychotherapist or counselor if any of my policies are not acceptable to your current circumstances.
 Please do not hesitate to ask.

 Everything that you say in a psychotherapy session is held in confidence and will be shared with no one without your written permission.
 There are three (3) exceptions to this confidentiality rule required by Alabama State Law.
 A report to the appropriate authorities will be made 1) if you share information that a child is being sexually or physically abused, 2) if you present an immediate danger to yourself or someone else, and 3) if you threaten to commit a felony on this property.

 What if I need to change my appointment?

 To change or cancel an appointment, I require at least a 48-business hour notice to our office.
-This will help me to schedule those waiting for appointments and for you to avoid being charged for the time that was reserved for you.
+The rationale for this policy is not punitive, but makes it possible for cancelled appointment times to be offered to other clients and for you to avoid being charged for the time that was reserved for you.
 Clients who cancel without a 48-hour notice or do not attend their appointment will incur a cancellation/no show fee.

 What are your office hours?

 The last 10 minutes of each session are reserved for handling business matters such as payment, scheduling further appointments and completing receipts.